Wykenz/testrepo/bash/bash.md

 ## Tab

 - Make sure you use tab instead of spaces for segmentation
-- Check your editor's setting if spaces set automatically
+- Check your editor's settings if spaces set automatically

 ## Variables